Synchronize Acoustic Campaign leads to CRM contacts

 - The Acoustic Campaign lead RECIPIENT_ID must be mapped to the contact.sp_engageid for this process to work.

-On the sync back, using the standard map 4 - MS CRM Contact to Acoustic Campaign Contact template provided.
+On the sync back, use the standard map 4 - MS CRM Contact to Acoustic Campaign Contact template provided.

 - Configure the map with MS CRM as the source and Acoustic Campaign as the target.